WMA – COVID Guidance

 - Instrument – please ensure the instrument is clearly labelled with your name.
 You must not share your instrument with another person.
 Brass and Wind players should ensure that their instruments are cleaned regularly.

-- Sheet Music – all pupils must print their own music and bring it to every rehearsal.
-If you do not have access to a printer please contact John Kilshaw at least 7 days before your rehearsal.
+- Sheet Music – all pupils should print their own music and bring it to every rehearsal.

 - Labelled Water bottle – water fountains are not in use and we cannot provide any drinking water on site.